 brew install git

-Run the following line to install Node.js
+Use the following command to install Node.js:

 brew install node

 Finally, install Grunt by running the command below:

 For Windows users, there’s a comparable package manager named Chocolatey.
 You can use it to install the aforementioned packages in a similar manner.

 At present, jQuery allows the exclusion of the following modules:

 ||This refers to the jQuery AJAX API, which includes

 ||This pertains to functions from the jQuery CSS Category, including

 ||This refers to the deprecated modules or functions.|